-Pygmy-kingfishers search passively for food: Like so many kingfishers, they perch on branches watching the environment until they catch sight of a possible prey.
-Then they nosedive to catch the prey with the beak, and hit the prey on a branch until it is dead.
+Pygmy-kingfishers search passively for food: Like so many kingfishers, they perch on branches watching the environment until they catch sight of possible prey.
+Then they nosedive to catch the prey with the beak and hit the prey on a branch until it is dead.

-Breeding season of the pygmy-kingfisher begins with the rainy season in October, and lasts until the beginning of the new year.
+The breeding season of the pygmy-kingfisher begins with the rainy season in October and lasts until the beginning of the new year.
 If a pair wants to breed, they together build a long tube inside an earth bank.
 The diameter size only fits one animal at a time.
-This nesting tunnel has a length of about 20 to 30 cm and protects the nest from intrusive visitors such as lemurs, larger reptiles or other birds.
+This nesting tunnel has a length of about 20 to 30 cm and protects the nest from intrusive visitors such as lemurs, larger reptiles, or other birds.
 Only snakes and some smaller lizards are able to enter the tunnel and steal the eggs.
-Most egg deposition take place in November and December – this way, the hatching young has best conditions for being reared with a big variety of food.
-They pygmy-kingfisher’s female lays four white eggs.
-From now on, the parents share work: Both brood, and in the meantime the non-brooding parent can look for food.
+Most egg deposition takes place in November and December – this way, the hatching young has the best conditions for being reared with a big variety of food.
+They pygmy kingfishers female lays four white eggs.
+From now on, the parents share work: Both brood, and in the meantime, the non-brooding parent can look for food.
 It is yet unclear when exactly the young hatch and how old they are when leaving the nesting tunnel for the first time.
-In general, there is very few scientific research done about the pygmy-kingfisher.
-Genetic relationships to other kingfisher species are largely unclear, only few things are know about mating and brooding behavior, and the hatchlings are almost completely unknown.
+In general, there is very little scientific research done about pygmy-kingfisher.
+Genetic relationships to other kingfisher species are largely unclear, only a few things are known about mating and brooding behavior, and the hatchlings are almost completely unknown.
 So there is a lot left to research in these small kingfishers.